HugoCassy/alx-low_level_programmin/README.md

-This directory, solves some issues related to nested loops in C language
+Pointers and arrays in C